AlexElizalde/Search-Program/README.md

 # Search-Program
-The program uses breadth-first or depth-first style search to look through a grid for gold.
+The program uses breadth-first search to look through a grid for gold.
+Depth-first and Cost-first search don't work now.
 This program was a an assignment for Symbolic Processing, CSCE 3210.

 I used clisp but you can use any other lisp program that you want.
 Lispworks and CCL are other options.
 Best runs on a GNU/Linux distro!